Saint Louis University School of Law,

 Rachel combines the precision of a technical writer with the advocacy of a plaintiff's attorney to help clients tackle complex legal problems.

-Rachel currently serves as a Contributing Editor for Litigation News, a flagship publication of the ABA's Section of Litigation reaching over 60,000 members.
+Rachel currently serves as a Contributing Editor for Litigation News, a flagship publication of the ABA's Section of Litigation.
 She also serves as an Associate Editor for The Young Lawyer (TYL) and After the Bar, a print magazine and digital publication for the ABA's Young Lawyers Division that reaches approximately 110,000 readers worldwide.